List of Minnesota Timberwolves head coaches

 Though none of the Timberwolves coaches have been elected into the Basketball Hall of Fame as a coach, Kevin McHale has been elected into the Hall of Fame as a player in 1999.
 McHale coached the Timberwolves in two separate stints, and was the Timberwolves Vice President of Basketball Operations from 1995 to 2009.
-Sidney Lowe is the only person to have been both a player (1989–1990) and a head coach (1993–1994) for the Timberwolves.
+Sidney Lowe and Sam Mitchell are the only persons to have been both a player and a head coach for the Timberwolves.

 Key

 Head coaches

-Note: Statistics are current through April 23, 2022.
+Note: Statistics are current through April 13, 2025.